Resovia (basketball)

 Resovia is the basketball section of the Polish multi-sports club of the same name.

 It was as CWKS Resovia the most successful Polish team of the 1970s.
 Since then it has undergone several transformations due to financial troubles; the last senior men's team played in the bottom, third tier of the league pyramid in 2009 under the name KKS Resovia Rzeszów.
-It currently runs only junior teams under the name Resovia Basket.
+It currently runs an academy under the name Resovia Basket and senior club under the name Resovia Rzeszów.

 Their most famous player was Wojciech Myrda.